 If a small abscess involves the eponychium, the eponychial fold may be raised using a similar technique in the transverse plane.
 Small collections of pus may be decompressed with a limited incision through the most fluctuant point of the swelling.
 If eponychial or paronychial fold abscesses are more extensive with the presence of large fluctuant swellings, examination for pus deep to the nail bed should be undertaken to determine if nail plate removal is indicated.

 In all cases of paronychial drainage, microbiological sampling either through swab or preferably fluid sampling with a syringe should be undertaken and sent for culture and sensitivities.
-Following adequate abscess exposure - debridement of non-viable tissue and a thorough washout with saline, and a disinfectant solution is recommended.
-Digital dressings may be applied using an interface dressing and gauze, and digital bandage.
+Following adequate abscess exposure - debridement of non-viable tissue and a thorough washout with saline and a disinfectant solution are recommended.
+Digital dressings may be applied using an interface dressing and gauze and digital bandage.

-Following the procedure, the majority of patients may be discharged home, with hospital admission only indicated in cases associated with major complications such as cellulitis, tracking lymphangitis, or osteomyelitis.
-Generally, oral antibiotics should be prescribed for 7-10 days, although one study has disputed the requirement for them if the abscess has been fully drained.
-The patient should be reviewed for a wound clean and dressing change at 48-72 hours, with a review of bacterial culture results to ensure sensitivity to prescribed antibiotics.
+Following the procedure, most patients may be discharged home, with hospital admission only indicated in cases associated with major complications such as cellulitis, tracking lymphangitis, or osteomyelitis.
+Generally, oral antibiotics should be prescribed for 7 to 10 days, although one study has disputed the requirement for antibiotic therapy if the abscess has been fully drained.
+The patient should be reviewed for a wound clean and dressing change at 48 to 72 hours, with a review of bacterial culture results to ensure sensitivity to prescribed antibiotics.